fabrice-ducos/helloJME/README.md

   ```
   code signature not valid ... mapped file has no cdhash, completely unsigned?
 Code has to be at least ad-hoc signed
   ```
+- the canvas context fails with lwjgl3 (on all systems).
+This has been a known issue of the JME with lwjgl3 for years (https://github.com/jMonkeyEngine/jmonkeyengine/issues/1192)
+  Replace `jme3-lwjgl3` by `jme3-lwjgl` in the dependencies of the `pom.xml` file for testing with canvas.